 Best Time to Visit

-Gorilla tracking is offered throughout the year.
+Gorilla trekking is offered throughout the year.
 Sightings are almost guaranteed and are not weather dependent.
-However, the drier months, from June to August, offer the best hiking conditions and these are the prime months for gorilla tracking and other hiking trips in the volcanoes.
+However, the drier months, from June to August, offer the best hiking conditions and these are the prime months for gorilla trekking and other hiking trips in the volcanoes.
 The trails can be slippery throughout the year and good hiking shoes are recommended.

 Want to Visit Volcanoes NP?